Hendrix-CS/creativity-TEC/projects/intervention.md

 > lead to debate as to the distinction between art
 > and [vandalism](https://en.wikipedia.org/wiki/Vandalism). [[1]](https://en.wikipedia.org/wiki/Art_intervention#cite_note-tools-1)
 >
-> -- <cite>Adapted from Wikipedia contributors.
-"Art intervention."
+> -- <cite>Adapted from: Wikipedia contributors. "[Art intervention](https://en.wikipedia.org/wiki/Art_intervention)."
 Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 3 Nov.
 2020.
 Web.
 6 Nov.
 2020.</cite>

 In this third unit of the course “Creativity and Social Context” we are looking at the ways in which society shapes creativity-for example